collective/plonetheme.bootstrap/README.rst

 Documentation
 ===============

-This product is based in Twitter Bootstrap version 2.3.x.
+This product is based in Twitter Bootstrap version 3.
+The product will reuse `collective.js.bootstrap`_ to get those CSS and JS files.

-This product adds both the basic CSS file and also the Responsive one to have a mobile-enabled site from the start.

-The generated markup is based on 'fluid CSS' and it contains a 12 column grid.

 The basic HTML markup is a mix of `plonetheme.sunburst`_ and Twitter Bootstrap and it uses the same approach of constructing the columns as Sunburst Theme: